Roz1204/addres_book/README.md

 If the data in the file is not entered, the program will give you the option to edit or remove the data.

-Then the program will be ready to work, and a list will be given in the panel with which you can:
+Then the program will be ready to work, and a list will be given in the panel with which you can.
 0.  ofstream_data
     Saves all data to a file (not available in the console) .
 1.  displayContact